 A quick note about GROUP TEXTS – we’ve received quite a few messages from parents who were frustrated by how these devices manage text groups.
 Because contacts are often limited to who has been added as an “allowed contact,” any of the phones above might struggle with group texts.
 But this is by design.
 Just ensure that the kids your child is communicating with are included in his/her contacts!

 6. What Apps are Available on Kid Phones?

 Some key differences in the Apps and Internet sections.

-- Gabb has historically only had their own, proprietary apps.
+- Gabb has historically only had its own, proprietary apps.
 These include 15 apps like a radio, camera, and calculator.
 This historically guaranteed zero possibility of internet backdoors.
-They will soon allow third-party apps, and we suspect they will be very careful with what they allow, since Gabb has always been very proud of the fact that no third-party apps were tracking kids who use their devices.
+The Gabb Phone Plus now includes a few third-party apps for spirituality, weather, education, and maps.

 - Troomi has a smaller (50+) set of approved apps that are also useful for kids.
 But the descriptions are lacking.
-Example – parents wouldn’t know that Spotify and Amazon Music allow access to explicit audio content in their podcasts.
+For example – parents wouldn’t know that Spotify and Amazon Music allow access to explicit audio content in their podcasts.

 For Troomi, when backdoors are discovered, they are supposed to be blocked, but we couldn’t test all of them.